living-labs/ll-api/doc/source/tutorial.rst

 Reset the Database
 ------------------

-In case you need a reset, you can simply run this.
+In case you need a reset, you can simply run this (without :code:`-c config/db.ini` for an unauthenticated setup).
 But, BE CAREFUL, it can not be undone (or, probably it can, the MongoDB is journalled, but it will not be trivial).